Pulselyre/UpbeatUI/HOW-TO-USE.md

 ### Without Dependency Injection

 To start an UpbeatUI application without **IHostBuilder** or an **IServiceProvider**, both the containing window and the [**UpbeatStack**](source/UpbeatUI/ViewModel/UpbeatStack.cs) must be created, configured, and wired together manually.
 Mappings between ViewModelParameters, ViewModels, and Views will also need to be manually set and factory methods provided.
-The process is considerably more involved, so please see the comments in the [**Program.cs**](samples/basicsample/BasicUpbeatUISample/Program.cs) file in the (basic sample)(samples/basicsample) for a guidance.
+The process is considerably more involved, so please see the comments in the [**Program.cs**](samples/ManualUpbeatUISample/Program.cs) file in the [manual sample](samples/ManualUpbeatUISample) for a guidance.

 ### With Dependency Injection